threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 Treatments involve touch, and the nervous system responds most to skin contact.
 For this reason, treatments work best without big items of clothing.
 I recommend wearing underwear that is not revealing and a sports bra.
-If you are not comfortable with this, it is of course possible to treat with clothing.
+If you are not comfortable with this, it is of course possible to receive a treatment with clothing.